-The reports for the Quick Response Research Award Program are due no later than six months following award activation.
+The reports for the Mitigation Matters Research Program are due no later than three months following research completion.

 The body of the paper should be 6 pages, single-spaced, using 12 pt.
 Calibri or Times New Roman font.
 APA style provides for up to five heading levels, shown below.
 The number of levels of heading needed for a paper depends on its length and complexity.
 The average paper uses three heading levels.